oxagast/hashnet/README.md

 Test it by going to 127.0.0.1/lm

 NOTE: You need a pretty large LAN for this to be worth it.
 This mines with 4 cpu threads by default.
+THANKS: Thanks to slush0, esenminer, and the ettercap team